rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-0-child-order.md

 * `trace(T), t(T) := (n1,..,nZ)`
 * `(#t == #N)` is true

 Since `t` is an ordered sequence over the nodes `N` of a tree, any child can be understood to have a unique index associated with it - its index in the tree's trace of nodes.
-Based on that, any parent node can be understood to have a first child and a last child, and therefore to have a child order associated with it.
+Based on that, any parent can be understood to have a first and a last child, and therefore to have a child order associated with it.

 **The child order of a parent CO(p)** can be defined as an induced subsequence (i.e. a total suborder) to the tree's trace of nodes, induced by the parent's